crosspath/ruby-microservice-example/README.md

     {"status":111,"error":"UserOrder Not Found"}

-Selected `order` should not belong to selected `referrer`.
+Selected `order` should not belong to the selected `referrer`.
 Otherwise you'll get this message:

     {"status":112,"error":"User Cannot Invite Himself"}